4 Easy Ways to Support Animals During the Holidays

 4. Give pie

 Yes, a simple vegan pie can do wonders for ringing in the holiday cheer.
 Popularized in 2015 by vegan blogger Ashlae of Oh, Ladycakes, #pieitforward is a terrific way to give back to your everyday heroes, while getting in all your holiday baking.
 The idea is simple: make a few vegan pies and bring them to your local fire station on Christmas Eve or Christmas Day.
-This small gesture shows your appreciation to those who keep us safe.
+This small gesture shows your appreciation to those who keep us, and our beloved companion animals, safe.
 Of course, don’t let the hashtag hold you back, as any type of vegan baked good will work.
 You could also donate to a local food pantry if that’s your thing.
 Ring in the holidays with a delicious-smelling kitchen and the pure bliss of giving.

 Tanya Flink is a vegan, foodie, and certified Master Personal Trainer based in Orange County, CA.